Izendi/Izendi.github.io/content/projects/GL-HeightMap/index.md

 If it's still unclear, don't worry, I'll go into more depth in upcoming explanation

 ## Rendering a Height Field
-The rendering process is quite intuitive once you understand the basic idea, but there are some minor difficulties that can cause a slight headache if not handled properly
+The rendering process is quite intuitive once you understand the basic idea, but there are some minor difficulties that can cause a slight headache if not handled properly.

 ## 1. Creating a Height Field Mesh